 With IBM Cloud, the barrier to entry is very low.
 In fact, the bar is low enough for me to seek them out for “smaller” decisions that I make as part of my daily work, not just the big, case-study style insights that affect my whole industry.
 But of course, the discipline I apply for the small things means that, again, using the cloud-native scaling I have at my fingertips, I can scale my approaches when I do go after the big decisions.

 With Watson Studio, I’ve got everything I need to do a good job from end-to-end.
 I can test out my ideas on the cloud subscription.
-Because of IBM Cloud Private and IBM Cloud Private for Data, I can use the same notebooks and models on sensitive data that I keep on premise, which fulfills the promise of hybrid cloud.
+Because of IBM Cloud Private, I can use the same notebooks and models on sensitive data that I keep on premise, which fulfills the promise of hybrid cloud.
 Regardless of where I run, I’ve got access to Spark and Jupyter notebooks, along with many tools to improve the extraction, transformation, and load of data and even governance and data catalogs to help me with teaming and organization.

 Don’t just improve—optimize!